Private Label Trend Report

-2020 was been a year of reflection and re-calibration.
-And while we find that quite a bit has changed, our outlook is an optimistic one on what the future will bring and how interior design trends are moving in a positive direction in 2021.
-We’ve highlighted four key areas that we see being dominant drivers in projects through next year and beyond.
+The only thing constant is change, but our outlook is an optimistic one on what the future will bring.
+Interior design and development trends are moving in a positive direction and we’ve highlighted four key areas that we see being dominant drivers in projects through this year and beyond.
+Edition 2 is out now.
 For the full report download here.

 It is critical we understand the way we connect to environments is not just physical its emotional.
 We see a large focus on health and wellness heading into 2021, but maybe not in the way most would think.
 And while the built environment has been giving wellness more of a focus in the past years than ever before, elective offerings are now essential.
 We reference well building as an overall growing trend, but it acts as a main driver, influencing all aspects of the built environment.
 And it’s not going away any time soon.